This post is a repost from the archives; it was originally published on December 24, 2013.

 I desire to give up things I love because I know You’ll replace them with something better.

 This Christmas Eve, thousands of years after the very first one in Bethlehem, we are a bunch of lying innkeepers, telling Jesus there’s no room for Him.
-Let’s make room together–not for the commercialism and the gift-wrapping and the food-making and the house-cleaning and the in-law-headaches–no, let’s make room for Christ.
+Let’s make room together–not for the commercialism and the gift-wrapping and the food-making and the house-cleaning and the headaches–no, let’s make room for Christ.

 For the life-changing, all-knowing, wildly-loving, transformational power of Love.
 Because–did you hear?
 The Savior–yes, the Messiah, the Lord, will be born [tomorrow] in Bethlehem!
 (Luke 2:11, revised)